cylc/cylc-ansible/README.md

+# The cylc-core Ansible Role

 [![Build Status](https://travis-ci.org/alanbchristie/ansible-role-cylc-core.svg?branch=master)](https://travis-ci.org/alanbchristie/ansible-role-cylc-core)
 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://perso.crans.org/besson/LICENSE.html)

-# The cylc-core Ansible Role
-[Ansible] Role for the installation of the [Cylc] workflow engine.
+An [Ansible] Role for the installation of the [Cylc] workflow engine.

 The **cylc-core** role installs cylc (into the `/opt` directory) and adjusts the system-wide `PATH` environment variable so all users have access to it